 'A hands-on, real talk guide for navigating the hot-button issues that many families struggle with.'
-Reese Witherspoon.A revolutionary, real-world solution to the problem of unpaid, invisible work that women have shouldered for too long - from the woman tapped by Reese Witherspoon's Hello Sunshine as the expert on this topic.
+Reese Witherspoon.A revolutionary, real-world solution to a problem that's never been more relevant than during today's coronavirus pandemic: the unpaid, invisible work that women have shouldered for far too long.

 A Reese Witherspoon x Hello Sunshine Book Club Pick and a New York Times bestseller